nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 # GraphQL API

-[GraphQL](https://graphql.org/) is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.
+[GraphQL](https://graphql.org/) is a data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.

 At GitLab we want to adopt GraphQL to make it easier for the wider community to interact with GitLab in a reliable way, but also to advance our own product by